eligrey/mumbl/README.md

 Demo
 ----

-A demo is included with mumbl but if you dont want to download it, there is also an [online demo][demo].
+A reference player demo is included with mumbl but if you dont want to download it, there is also an [online demo][demo].
+The demo player requires jQuery 1.5, but if you only need to use mumbl.js base you do not need jQuery.

 Please note that mumbl is not the player in the demo. mumbl is the *back-end* and the demo is just an example of using mumbl.